usnistgov/spectrumdb/README.rst

    python get-pip.py

-You can install most of the following dependencies from a github git shell using the following command:
+You can install most of the following dependencies from a github git shell  ( see https://desktop.github.com/ ) using the following command:

     python setup.py install

+OR you can install each of the following manually using pip :

-- pymongo
+- pymongo (pip install pymongo)
 - numpy (pip install numpy)
 - pytz (pip install pytz
-- npTDMS (Get this from the fork https://github.com/usnistgov/npTDMS )
+- npTDMS (*NOTE* Get this from the fork https://github.com/usnistgov/npTDMS )

 Additionally, you will need to manually install the following: